What Are Projects?

-To add existing files to a project, on the Project tab, in the Tools section, select Run Checks > Add Files.
+To add existing files to a project, on the Project tab, click the down arrow to expand the Tools gallery.
+Under Project Files, click Add Files.
 Then, select from the list of files in the project folder that are not yet added to the project.
 To add existing files from the Files view, click All.
 Then, right-click one or more files and folders, and select Add to Project or Add Folder to Project (Including Child Files).
 To add existing files from a file browser or the Current Folder browser, cut and paste or drag and drop the files into the project Files view.
 If you drag a file from outside the project root folder, this moves the file and adds it to your project.
 Drag files within the project root to move them.

 To add and remove project files programmatically, use the

 You might not want to include all files in your project.
 For example, you might want to exclude some files in the project root folder, such as SVN or CVS source control folders.
 To determine which files need to be included in your project, see Analyze Project Dependencies.

 There are several alternative ways to create a project.
 You can: